MilaNLProc/contextualized-topic-models/README.rst

 But remember that you can do zero-shot cross-lingual topic modeling only with the :code:`ZeroShotTM` model.
 See cross-lingual-topic-modeling_

-Mono vs Multi-lingual Embeddings: Which Embeddings Should I Use?
+Mono vs Multilingual Embeddings: Which Embeddings Should I Use?
 ----------------------------------------------------------------

 All the examples below use a multilingual embedding model :code:`distiluse-base-multilingual-cased`.
 If you are doing topic modeling in English, **you SHOULD use the English sentence-bert model**, `bert-base-nli-mean-tokens`.
-In that case, it's really easy to update the code to support mono-lingual English topic modeling.
+In that case, it's really easy to update the code to support monolingual English topic modeling.

 .. code-block:: python

     qt = TopicModelDataPreparation("bert-base-nli-mean-tokens")

-In general, our package should be able to support all the models described in the `sentence transformer package <https://github.com/UKPLab/sentence-transformers>`_. and in HuggingFace.
+In general, our package should be able to support all the models described in the `sentence transformer package <https://github.com/UKPLab/sentence-transformers>`_ and in HuggingFace.

 Zero-Shot Cross-Lingual Topic Modeling
 --------------------------------------